Florida's climate's warmth and high humidity levels promote the growth of numerous

 crop up in your yard in the first place.
 Effective weed control requires a timely and deliberate

 plan of action.
-Thankfully, February is the perfect month of the year to take action and
+Thankfully, February is the perfect month to take action and

 implement a game plan to keep weeds out of your lawn.
 The University of Florida recommends